Incoming Snowstorm Could Produce A Very Dangerous Avalanche Cycle In Colorado's Western Mountains

 The Colorado Avalanche Information Center has issued an Avalanche Watch for Thursday night and Friday for most of the mountain ranges west of the Continental Divide.
 Specifically the watch includes the Steamboat/Flat Tops, Aspen, Gunnison, North San Juan and South San Juan forecast zones.

 Forecasters say as the storm progresses, a natural avalanche cycle will likely develop and it will create very dangerous conditions.
 The highest danger is anticipated to be on northerly-facing slopes.
-Travel in avalanche terrain is not recommended by late Thursday and through Friday.
+Backcountry travel in avalanche terrain is not recommended by late Thursday and through Friday.